Board of Directors

 Secretary: MARY LOU RUSH

-carl Robbert
+Treasurer: carl Robbert

 After graduating from the University of Washington and a 40+ year career in the lumber business, Carl moved to McCall to give all four seasons a try in mid-2019.
 Though raised in Eastern Washington, Carl spent most of his adult life in and around Seattle and still visits the westside for college football, Mariners baseball and, most importantly, to stay connected with family and friends, including his daughter, Megan.